Combinatorial Hopf algebras from restriction species with preorder cuts: The lattice of preorders

-\begin{lemma} Let $B$ be a bubble in the unique minimal preorder $T$ refining $P$.
+\begin{lemma} Let $B$ be a bubble in the total preorder hull $T$ of $P$.
 Consider the incomparability relation $\nrel{}$ of $P$ restricted to $B$.
 If $B$ is not a bubble of $P$, the transitive closure of this relation is an equivalence relation with $B$ as the single class. \end{lemma}

-\begin{proof} Suppose $E$ and $F$ are distinct classes in $B$ for this equivalence relation.
+\begin{proof} If there was an equivalence class with a single element, this element had to be comparable in $P$ to everything in $B$, and at least strictly comparable to some.
+But then $B$ could not be a bubble in the total preorder hull of $P$.
+Thus every equivalence class has cardinality $\geq 2$.
+Suppose $E$ and $F$ are distinct classes in $B$ for this equivalence relation.
 Let $x \in E$.
 Every element of $F$ is comparable with $x$.
 We may then partition $F$ into three classes: $F_{-1}$ those elements $< x$, $F_0$ those elements in the same bubble as $x$ and $F_1$, those elements $> x$.
-If $F_0$ is non-empty, an element here would be comparable to anything in $F$, which cannot be so.
+If $F_0$ is non-empty, an element here would be comparable to anything in $F$.
+By definition of the equivalence class of $F$, this would give that $F$ only has one element $x$, which we have excluded above.

 That both $F_{-1}$ and $F_1$ are nonempty is not possible since $y < z$ for any $y \in F_{-1}$ and $z \in F_1$, and then $F$ could not be an equivalence class generated by $\nrel{}$.
 Thus everything in $F$ is say $> x$.
 Similarly picking a $y \in F$, everything in $E$ is either $< y$ or $> y$, and the former must be the case.
 The upshot is that $E < F$.
 In this way we may totally order all classes.
-This contradicts $T$ being the unique minimal total preorder with $P$ as refinement. \end{proof}
+This contradicts $T$ being the total preorder hull with bubble $B$. \end{proof}